carloscinelli/sensemakr/vignettes/sensemakr.md

 Benchmark analyses may be presented numerically or graphically.
 They may also be used to contemplate not only how point estimates change given a hypothesized confounder, but how $t$-values and $p$-values change, for example.
 We demonstrate these below.  `sensemakr` also outputs natural language interpretations of benchmark comparisons.

 The second mode of interpretation we use is "worst-case scenarios".
-The fundmantal inuition is that the error term in a fitted linear model contains all the variation in $Y$ not already explained by covariates, $X$, and treatment $D$.
+The fundamental intuition is that the error term in a fitted linear model contains all the variation in $Y$ not already explained by covariates, $X$, and treatment $D$.
 What if nature is cruel, and all that remaining variation is in fact attribtuable to a confounder?
 In stating this, we have specified that the partial $R^2$ of the confounder with the outcome, given $X$ and $D$, is $1$.
-The user may alternatively think this is too harsh, and that the partial $R^2$ of the confounder hiding in the residual could be at most $0.30$, for exampl.
-We can know ask how such a confounder would need to relate to the treatment, in terms of partial $R^2$ as well, in order to change our substantive conclusions by a given amount.
+The user may alternatively think this is too harsh, and that the partial $R^2$ of the confounder hiding in the residual could be at most $0.30$, for example.
+We can now ask how such a confounder would need to relate to the treatment, in terms of partial $R^2$ as well, in order to change our substantive conclusions by a given amount.
 Users may have a research design such that they know a partial $R^2$ with the treatment of even 0.10 is unlikely, because they have already accounted for all plausible systematic sources of treatment assignment.
-Or, they may have less substantive knowledge, and can only make the weaker claim that it would be very surprising for any unobservable to explain some large portinon of the treatment assignment, making the sensitivity analysis less optimistic.
+Or, they may have less substantive knowledge, and can only make the weaker claim that it would be very surprising for any unobservable to explain some large portion of the treatment assignment, making the sensitivity analysis less optimistic.
 Thus, users are better off with more information and better research designs in these worst-case scenarios.

 ## Running Example: Natural experiment on the effects of violence on attitudes among Darfurian refugees in Chad.

 Before turning to usage, we introduce the data that will be used.
-Throughout this vingette, we will use the `Darfur` data to explore these operations.
+Throughout this vignette, we will use the `Darfur` data to explore these operations.
 The treatment is exposure to violence, `directlyharmed` a binary indicator for those physically injured during attacks in Darfur.
 The outcome is a scale measuring pro-peace attitudes, `peacefactor`.

 We load the data: